What are the 5 most common mistakes in German- and how can I avoid them?

 You might also be interested in my Ultimate Guide to Learning German.
 Check it out to learn how to learn German fast.

-On our German language blog "Auf Deutsch bitte!", we give you our top 5 tips on how to improve your German, and you will find posts on many topics in German grammar- from adjective endings in German, the four German cases, how to negate a German sentence and where to place nicht to German word order.
+On our German language blog "Auf Deutsch bitte!", we give you our top 5 tips on how to improve your German, the best German songs to learn German fast, and you will find posts on many topics in German grammar- from adjective endings in German, the four German cases, how to negate a German sentence and where to place nicht to German word order.
 We also review the language apps Duolingo, Memrise, Babbel, and Busuu, and compare the most popular online dictionaries Linguee, dict.cc, dict.leo and Collins.
 So check out our blog and let us know what you think.
 Find out more about our German lessons and daytime, evening,and weekend German courses here.